johnlehne/howrainy/README.md

 # howrainy
-Show the estimated chance of rain and estimated amount.
-Used to determine rain gear required when heading out to bike.
+Show the estimated chance of rain and estimated amount in a graph.
+The graph is hosted on a DigitalOcean droplet configured with an ansible playbook.
+The website is used to determine rain gear required when heading out to bike.

 Uses AerisWeather API.
 Secret API key is in ansible vars.
 You'll need to setup a testing account with them and update the values to use this.

 #### Use DigitalOcean's doctl to spin up droplet (VM)